dejanu/az104/azdevops/dict.md

 ## CI/CD

 * Continuous Integration - merging and testing of code, leading to an early finding of defects.
 Continuous integration should include an OSS vulnerability scans and static code analysis
 * Continuous Delivery - helps organizations quickly fix bugs and respond to ever-changing business requirements.
+Continuous deployment should include passive penetration tests as well as SSL and infrastructure scan

 * KPI:
     - Deployment Frequency.
 Increasing the frequency of deployments is often a critical driver in DevOps Projects.